How Plaid’s support team improved their average ticket resolution time by 80%

 Chris makes note of the process: “Using Retool, we can throw up a few different versions of a workflow into apps, we can test all of them with the support team, and then quickly move forward with the best one.
 Retool allows us to be a lot more nimble, and you can spin up in 15 minutes what would normally take you a couple of hours.”
 Unlike with legacy tooling, this kept the app relevant and flexible to change.

-Plaid has about 700 employees today, recently raised a massive $425M Series D, and is far from slowing down their growth.
-Their support team, now closer to 60, has also grown in size to support an even larger catalog of customers, products, and institutions.
+Plaid has over 1,000 employees today, raised a massive $425M Series D, and is far from slowing down their growth.
+Their support team has also grown in size to support an even larger catalog of customers, products, and institutions.

 Retool now helps around 10 Retool app builders around the Plaid organization own custom tools that the support team uses regularly and recently rated as highly useful.
 Emily Haahr, head of customer support, had this to say: